akondrahman/59115ASE/project/Report.md

 ![scores](output/compare_with_baseline.jpg?raw=true=50x40)
 Figure 2: Comparing Objective Scores with Baseline.

+As we observe in Figure 2, the optimized value of the two objectives are lesser than the baseline values.
+We observe that the median value of UndetectedActiveErrors remain less than 200 for different iterations.
+The median value for UndetectedPassiveErrors remain less than 2 for different iterations of DE.
 ### Experiments

 Before explaining the results we first provide the experiment configurations.
 In the first experiment configuration that we label as Exp-1, we set deRunCount for 1, 10, 100, and 1000, and set ‘constFlagForBaseline’ as False.
 Please note that _deRunCount_ refrs to number fo iterations DE eill be running.
 Setting deRunCount to 1 will allow DE to run on the model for one iteration.
 In the same manner, setting deRunCount to 1000 will allow DE to run for 1000 iterations.
 Setting _constFlagForBaseline_ as False that enables the four auxiliaries ‘MultiplierSchedPressure’, ‘MultiplierWorkforce’, ‘ActiveErrorsRetiringFraction’, and ‘FractionEscapingErrors’ to set between any random number 0 & 1.
 This experiment was run 10 times to see if there is any noticeable difference for different iterations.